 - I-Flow provided workers' compensation insurance to employees of the Company.
-The Company's financial statements for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, include workers' compensation insurance expense of approximately \$21,000 and \$28,000, respectively, which was recorded in general and administrative expenses. - Many of the Company's employees received stock options and other stock-based awards relating to the stock of I-Flow.
+The Company's financial statements for the period from January 1, 2007 to October 25, 2007 include workers' compensation insurance expense of approximately \$21,000, which was recorded in general and administrative expenses. - Many of the Company's employees received stock options and other stock-based awards relating to the stock of I-Flow.
 I-Flow determined the expense based on the outstanding stock-based awards granted specifically to employees of the Company.
-Stock-based compensation expense reflected in the Company's financial statements for the period from January 1, 2007 to October 25, 2007, which includes the expense related to the immediate vesting of the restricted stock units and stock options of the executives in connection with the close of the sale, and the expense for the years ended December 31, 2006, were as follows:
+Stock-based compensation expense reflected in the Company's financial statements for the period from January 1, 2007 to October 25, 2007, which includes the expense related to the immediate vesting of the restricted stock units and stock options of the executives in connection with the close of the sale were as follows:

-For the Period January 1, 2007 to October 25, 2007 Fiscal Year Ended December 31, 2006 Selling and marketing expenses \$116,000 \$254,000 General and administrative expenses 630,000 142,000 Total stock-based compensation expense \$746,000 \$396,000
+For the Period January 1, 2007 to

+Octo ober 25, 2007

+Selling and marketing expenses \$ 116,000

+General and administrative expenses 630,000

+Total stock-based compensation expense \$ 746,000

 • Although the Company files a consolidated and certain combined state tax returns with its Parent, the Company recorded income taxes payable as a result of preparing its financial statements on a separate tax return basis.
-Income taxes payable and excess stock option income tax benefits totaling \$2,297,000 and \$2.870,000 for the period from January 1, 2007 to October 25, 2007, and the year ended December 31, 2006, respectively, were recognized as contributions from I-Flow.
+Income taxes payable and excess stock option income tax benefits totaling \$2,297,000 for the period from January 1, 2007 to October 25, 2007, were recognized as contributions from I-Flow.